StockholmCityRP/fivem-realisticvehicle/README.md

 ## Features:
 ### Realistic Vehicle Failure
+* Makes the vehicle fail faster and more realistic.
 * Shooting windows, kicking the car, throwing baseballs or snowballs at it will NOT disable the car!
 * Shooting at the engine or fuel tank will damage the vehicle, but not necessarily disable it completely.
 * When sustaining a certain amount of damage, the car will begin to degrade quickly and finally die.
 * Car will slow down progressively as damage increases.
-* Increases visual damage a lot
+* Increases visual damage a lot  (Please note that visual damage doesn’t sync well to other players)
 * A vehicle that's upside down or on its side can't be turned over by the usual steering trick.
 * Car doesn't just stop suddenly when hitting something, but will often degrade, smoke and sputter before dying, and finally roll to a stop.
 * Car will not catch fire or explode, not even when landing on the roof.
 * Car is still reenterable, so you can fix it with a trainer.
 * Everything is configurable so you can fine tune the behavior to your liking
 * You can still put armor on the car to improve its resistance to abuse.
+* Sunday driver feature: Smooth acceleration and braking.
+Easy speed control makes it much easier to drive a steady slow speed.
+Brake holder feature prevents vehicle from switching direction after braking, and keeps the brakelight on while holding the brake.

 ### Realistic Vehicle Repair
 * Type /repair in the chat to repair your vehicle.
 There are two types of repairs, depending on your location: